Isaac Newton's occult studies: 2060

-2016

-For Newton's view of 2016 according to his contemporaries, see Religious views of Isaac Newton.

 Newton's chronology

-Isaac Newton wrote extensively upon the historical topic of chronology.
-In 1728 The Chronology of Ancient Kingdoms Amended, an approximately 87,000-word composition that details the rise and history of various ancient kingdoms was published.
-The publication date of this work occurred after his death, although the majority of it had been reviewed for publication by Newton himself shortly before he died.
+Newton wrote extensively upon the historical topic of chronology.
+In 1728 The Chronology of Ancient Kingdoms Amended, an approximately 87,000-word composition that details the rise and history of various ancient kingdoms, was published.
+It was published posthumously, although the majority of it had been reviewed for publication by Newton himself.
 As such, this work represents one of his last known personally reviewed publications.
-Sometime around 1701 he also produced a thirty page unpublished treatise entitled "The Original of Monarchies" detailing the rise of several monarchs throughout antiquity and tracing them back to the biblical figure of Noah.
+Sometime around 1701, he also produced a thirty-page unpublished treatise entitled "The Original of Monarchies" detailing the rise of several monarchs throughout antiquity, and tracing them back to the biblical figure of Noah.

-Newton's chronological writing is Eurocentric, with the earliest records focusing upon Greece, Anatolia, Egypt, and the Levant.
-Many of Newton's dates do not correlate with current historical knowledge.
+Newton's chronological writing focuses on Greece, Anatolia, Egypt, and the Levant.
+Many of his dates do not correlate with current historical knowledge.
 While Newton mentions several pre-historical events found within the Bible, the oldest actual historical date he provides is 1125 BC.
 In this entry he mentions Mephres, a ruler over Upper Egypt from the territories of Syene to Heliopolis, and his successor Misphragmuthosis.
 However, during 1125 BC the Pharaoh of Egypt is now understood to be Ramesses IX.

 Although some of the dates Newton provides for various events are accurate by 17th century standards, archaeology as a form of modern science did not exist in Newton's time.
-In fact, the majority of the conclusionary dates which Newton cites are based on the works of Herodotus, Pliny, Plutarch, Homer, and various other classical historians, authors, and poets; themselves often citing secondary sources and oral records of uncertain date.
-Newton's approach to chronology was focused upon gathering historical information from various sources found throughout antiquity and cataloguing them according to their appropriate date by his contemporary understanding, standards, and available source material.
+In fact, the majority of the conclusionary dates which Newton cites are based on the works of Herodotus, Pliny, Plutarch, Homer, and various other classical historians, authors, and poets who were themselves often citing secondary sources and oral records of uncertain date.

 Newton's Atlantis

-Found within The Chronology of Ancient Kingdoms Amended, are several passages that directly mention the land of Atlantis.
+The Chronology of Ancient Kingdoms Amended contains passages on the land of Atlantis.
 The first such passage is part of his Short Chronicle which indicates his belief that Homer's Ulysses left the island of Ogygia in 896 BC.
 In Greek mythology, Ogygia was home to Calypso, the daughter of Atlas (after whom Atlantis was named).
 Some scholars have suggested that Ogygia and Atlantis are locationally connected, or possibly the same island.
 From his writings it appears Newton may have shared this belief.
 Newton also lists Cadis or Cales as possible candidates for Ogygia, though does not cite his reasons for believing so.